-To request consideration of a waiver for approval of fuel switching, the sub grantee must submit a request that includes a site-specific REM demonstrating cost effectiveness or a valid H&S explanation for fuel switching, to the ADOH Energy Specialist PRIOR TO any work being done.
+To request consideration of a waiver for approval of fuel switching, the sub grantee must submit a request for approval that includes a site-specific Energy Model demonstrating cost effectiveness or a valid H&S explanation for fuel switching, to the ADOH Energy Specialist PRIOR TO any work being done.
 The waiver request and supporting documents will be reviewed by the ADOH Energy Specialist for approval.
 Failure to submit a waiver prior to work will result in disallowed cost.